saburgeon/Demo-Connect-Contact-Flow/README.md

 npm install serverless -g

 This will allow the serverless package to be installed globally.
-Using the AWS CLI, configure the account so that the account to be used is logged in:
+Using the AWS CLI, configure the account so that the account to be used is logged in (please refer to the documentation below for setup that requires access keys):

 aws configure